-You apply!
+You apply by clicking HERE!
 Each year, Marshall University’s SSS staff identifies, with the help of the Offices of Financial Aid, admitted students who meet SSS program requirements.
 These students then complete an application for our program.
 SSS services only 200 MU students (freshman to seniors) each year by providing them with academic, social, and cultural support throughout college.
 This is a voluntary support service; thus, only by returning a completed application in a timely fashion do you have the opportunity to secure a place in the MU SSS program.

 By applying to SSS, you will be taking a giant step toward assuring your success at Marshall University.

 What are the eligibility requirements to be a part of SSS?

 Student Support Services is a federally funded program designed to serve undergraduate college students who meet at least one of the three eligibility requirements shown below:

 - First-Generation College Student – Parent(s)/Guardian(s) did not graduate with a 4-year degree;

 - Have a documented learning or physical disability (the student must have or will need to be registered with Marshall University Offices of Disability Services).

 - Be enrolled full-time at Marshall University at the beginning of their participation with Student Support Services; and,